marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_011.png)

 > [!IMPORTANT]
-> Color space conversion is NOT needed in case of simple playback and spatial resampling.
-Convert color spaces only if you have to work on image's colors.
+> Color space conversion is NOT needed in the case of simple playback and spatial resampling.
+Convert color spaces only if you have to work on the image's colors.
 ![](./images/visual-quality_072.png)
 When performing a zoom operation, on the other hand, the process interpolatates pixels' color values, hence requiring a color space conversion.
 In practice, the difference is visually neglibigle, and the color conversion can usually be skipped.
-Here's a zoom in performed with and without color space conversion; the difference is hard to tell.
+Here's a zoom-in performed with and without color space conversion; the difference is hard to tell.
 ![](./images/visual-quality_073.png)